Read and Create

 Then we used icing pens to add details.
 Here is our pancake version of Mr Wolf’s rotten neighbours Chicken Licken, Wee Willy Winky, the Gingerbread Man, Little Red Riding Hood and the Three Little Pigs…

-Mr Wolf's Pancakes Activitiesand we had to make our own Mr Wolf too…
+and we had to make our own Mr Wolf too…

 After Mr Wolf has eaten all his naughty neighbours he has his stack of pancakes all to himself.
 Now we thought that a stack of large pancakes after eating all the neighbours was a bit much so we cut small circles out of a large pancake to make a mini stack.
 These tiny pancakes were perfect for little hands and I don’t know why it hasn’t occurred to me before.
 Burt will be having stacks of mini-pancakes in future and they were delicious with maple syrup.

 It is great to find a story that is so beautifully told and illustrated that also allows such natural opportunities to play and practice key skills.
-If you have a child under five years old,ย Mr Wolf’s Pancakes by Jan Fearnley is a must!
+If you have a child under five years old, Mr Wolf’s Pancakes by Jan Fearnley is a must!

 You can read more about the story that inspired us Mr Wolf’s Pancakes by Jan Fearnley or discover some more crafts and activities linked to the book.